Medicare Outside US?

 3. Have you calculated what your Part B penalty might be?

-When you do finally sign up for Part B, there will likely be a penalty of 10% for every year that you were eligible and didn’t enroll.
-This penalty is lifetime, it doesn’t go away.
+When you do finally sign up for Part B, there will probably be a penalty of 10% for every year that you were eligible and didn’t enroll.
+This is a lifetime penalty, it doesn’t go away.

 4. Don’t forget the Part D (drug plan) penalty of 1% for every MONTH you were eligible and didn’t enroll.